saezlab/Macau_Synergy_Prediction/README.md

-# Target functional similarity based workflows for drug synergy prediction and stratification
+# Stratification and prediction of drug synergy based on target functional similarity